claranet/tfwrapper/README.md

 This [README's table of content](#table-of-contents) is formatted with [md_toc](https://github.com/frnmst/md-toc).

-Keep in mind to update it with `md_toc --in-place README.md github`.
+Keep in mind to update it with `md_toc --in-place github README.md`.

 ## Using terraform development builds